• Skip to primary navigation

 Up your denim game with some cool Japanese selvedge denim jeans.
 Learn more →

-The Type I has the fewest pockets of the three styles with just the one on the front chest.
-(No traditionally made denim jackets have hand pockets in the side, but plenty of modern variations have added them in — to the chagrin of traditionalists.)
+The Type I has the fewest pockets of the three Types, with just the one on the front chest.
+(No traditionally made denim jackets have “handwarmer” pockets on the sides, but most modern variations have added them in — to the chagrin of traditionalists.)

 The Type I only changed slightly over the years.

-“Pre-1936 Type Is wouldn’t have the pocket flap you find on the pre-1936 Type I,” David pointed out.
-“After ’36, the pocket tab has been added.
-You can still see the rivets are there, still got the cinch back but it’s becoming a bit more what we know as a modern jacket.”
+“Pre-1936 Type Is wouldn’t have the pocket flap you find on the post-1936 Type I,” David says.
+“It’s becoming a bit more what we know as a modern jacket.”

 full count type 1 jacket